NFL DFS picks, Week 18: Optimal daily Fantasy lineups for Saturday

 With most season-long Fantasy leagues now complete, daily Fantasy football takes an even bigger spotlight during the Week 18 NFL schedule.
 The first slate comes on Saturday as Panthers vs. Buccaneers (-2.5, 44) is a 4:30 p.m.
 ET and Seahawks vs. 49ers (+1.5, 49.5) is at 8 p.m.
 ET.
 Both games carry heavy implications for the NFL playoff picture, so you don't have to worry about starters resting or teams holding back on this slate.

-With big names like Christian McCaffrey, Jaxon Smith-Njigba, Bryce Young and Baker Mayfield in the NFL DFS player pool, how should you craft your NFL DFS lineups?
+With big names like Christian McCaffrey, Jaxon Smith-Njigba, Rico Dowdle and Bucky Irving in the NFL DFS player pool, how should you craft your NFL DFS lineups?
 Before making any Saturday NFL DFS picks, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 You can also bet props like McCaffrey as anytime TD scorer (-185) using the latest DraftKings promo code, which offers $200 in bonus bets if your bet wins: